MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/tcp-port-requirements.md

 ms.assetid: 6e89c2ee-583a-41df-a94c-47f349f954ef
 monikerRange: 'sc-orch-2016 || sc-orch-2019'
 ---
+# TCP port requirements in Orchestrator

 Communication between Orchestrator features on different computers occurs over TCP/IP.
-If you have firewalls in your environment between these features, you must enable the ports indicated in the following table.
+If you have firewalls in your environment between these features, you must enable the ports indicated in the following table:

 | Source  | Targeted computer| Default port | Configurable | Notes |
 |-------|--------|-------|----|------|